supabase/orb-sync-engine/README.md

 - Backfill of data
 - Entities that are not supported through webhooks like plans and billable metrics
 - `orb-sync-lib` is not yet published as standalone npm package (could be used in serverless functions or anywhere else)
+- Database migration not handled automatically, need to run migrations from `db/migrations` manually for now

 ## Supported Webhooks